 Academic achievement is held in high regard at CCS.
 As such, we recognize our 3rd-12th grade students who achieve Honors and High Honors.
 Honor Roll will be published on the CCS website at the end of each Trimester (Elementary) and Marking Period/Quarter (MS/HS).

 For information on Collegium's credit recovery program, see the link to the right.

 Collegium Charter School supports the philosophy that homework is an essential element of student learning and helps students develop responsibility.
 Homework is designed to be a risk-free way in which students may make mistakes, investigate, and learn.
-Research has demonstrated that learning is increased when stress is reduced or eliminated and practice is risk free.
-Homework is not graded.
+Research has demonstrated that learning is increased when stress is reduced or eliminated and practice is risk-free.
+Daily homework is not graded.
 However, daily quizzes taken from homework will be graded.
 While homework may not be required if a student is performing exceptionally well in a subject or course, it is expected that most students will complete some, if not all, of the assigned homework.
-If a student is earning less than 85% in a course, the student is required to complete all the homework assignments.
+If a student is earning less than 85% in a course, the student is required to complete all homework assignments.
 A teacher may also require a student to complete a homework assignment if he/she feels the particular assignment is in the best interest of the learner.
 Students who are required, either by their teacher or because of their grade, to complete homework and do not do so will be subject to the consequences set forth in the CCS Student Code of Conduct.
 Parents are encouraged to monitor their child’s homework and communicate with the teacher(s) regarding their child’s understanding of the content.
-Assignments such as research projects, book reports, and term papers are not considered homework and will be graded.
+Assignments such as research projects, book reports, and term papers are not considered daily homework and will be graded.

 Info about Collegium's credit recovery program for HS students.